jpfluger/multer/multer-upload-files-to-different-directories.md

 As [james147 points out](https://github.com/expressjs/multer/issues/59), as of Multer version 0.1.4, putting an instance of Multer in the global scope of all processing creates a security risk.
 Multer will run for any post/put request, even when the developer intends for the targeted page to not receive files.
 This can be exploited by a hacker to create a Denial of Service attack.

-By placing the Multer instance on the exact route, the developer can better prevent this attack.
+By placing the Multer instance on the exact route, the developer can narrow the scope of the attack to the route.

 ### Using the Source Code